severalnines/docs/user-guide/mysql/manage.rst

 	- Select on which host to add the load balancer.
 If the host is not provisioned in ClusterControl (see `Hosts`_), type in the IP address.
 The required files will be installed on the new host.
 Note that ClusterControl will access the new host using passwordless SSH.

 * **cmdline**
-	- Specify the command line that ClusterControl should use to start the HAproxy service.
+	- Specify the command line that ClusterControl should use to start the HAProxy service.

 * **Port**
 	- Port to listen HAProxy admin/statistic page (if enable).